tongji-cdi/robot-knowledge-canvases/README.md

 This repository contains the canvas data we used in our CHI'21 paper "Patterns for Representing Knowledge Graphs to Communicate Situational Knowledge of Service Robots."
 We gave each participant three human-robot interaction scenarios, where the human asks the robot to communicate its situational knowledge.
 We then asked the participants to present the knowledge using cards on a canvas, playing the role of the robot.

 ## How do I use this dataset?
-This dataset is open-sourced under the Apache-2.0 License.
+Everything is open-sourced under the Apache-2.0 License.
 You can download the dataset [here](https://github.com/tongji-cdi/robot-knowledge-canvases/archive/v1.0.zip).

 We used this dataset to derive common patterns in presenting robotic situational knowledge.
 These patterns in turn contributes to designing GUIs that display a robotic knowledge graph.
 You can find our process of deriving the patterns in the paper once it is published.
+We have provided the resulting NVivo file from our analysis.
+You can download it [here](https://github.com/tongji-cdi/robot-knowledge-canvases/releases/download/1.1/Coding_result.nvp), or see the Releases page.

+You can also find the source files we used to print the cards in the `Cards PDF` folder.
+There are 18 files in total, containing the front and back of the cards for 9 scenarios.

 ## Dataset overview
 | Participant | Session 1 | Session 2 | Session 3 |